DigitalBridge: Early applied AI in retail

 Through close collaboration with Kingfisher, B&Q's parent, we discovered a bigger commercial opportunity: bathroom renovation.
 While décor items like paint or wallpaper had modest order values, complete bathroom projects were significantly higher.

-This lead to us designing and building a 3D bathroom planner that allowed online shoppers to:
+This led to us designing and building a 3D bathroom planner that allowed online shoppers to:

 • Draw their own floorplan and add existing doors and windows to create a new 3D space